JakeSteam/blog-personal/_drafts/2024-11-09-android-games-october-2024.md

 ---
-title: "3 Android game recommendations: IdleTale ⚔️, Alto's Odyssey 🏂,"
+title: "3 Android game recommendations: IdleTale ⚔️, Alto's Odyssey 🏂, Cat Magic School 🧙"
 image: /assets/images/2024/oct-banner.png
 tags:
   - Android
   - Gaming
 ---

-intro
+This month is actually "1 game I'm obsessed with, and 2 that are OK"!
+Still, I've enjoyed all 3 to some degree, maybe you will too.

 ## #1: [IdleTale](https://play.google.com/store/apps/details?id=com.EdGrace.Idle)